flatpak/flatpak.github.io/source/developer.html.haml.markdown

   ### Sandboxes<a id="sandboxes"></a>

   With Flatpak, each app is built and run in an isolated environment.
 By default, the application can only 'see' itself and its runtime.
-Access to user files, network, graphics sockets, subsystems on the bus and devices all has to be explicitly granted.
+Access to user files, network, graphics sockets, subsystems on the bus and devices have to be explicitly granted.
 (As will be described later, Flatpak provides several ways to do this.)
 Access to other things, such as other processes, is (deliberately) not possible.

   ## The flatpak Command

-  `flatpak` is the tool that is used install, remove and update runtimes and applications.
+  `flatpak` is the tool that is used to install, remove and update runtimes and applications.
 It can also be used to view what is currently installed, and has commands for building and distributing application bundles. `flatpak --help` provides a full list of available commands.

   ## Anatomy of a Flatpak App